top of page

 Hello,

-My name is Zach Meyer and I am a 3D digital artist who concentrates on modeling hi-res and low-res models, UVing, and texturing for games, simulations, and other interactive experiences.
+My name is Zach Meyer and I am a 3D digital artist who concentrates on modeling hi-res and low-res models, UVing, and texturing for games, simulations, marketing and other interactive experiences.
 In developing my career, I have been advancing my skills through education and work experience.
-My education includes my master’s degree in Interactive Entertainment with a concentration in 3D art and my undergrad degree as an Art and New Media Studies double major, both of which provide me with hands-on skills in the world of 3D modeling.
+My education includes a master’s degree in Interactive Entertainment with a concentration in 3D art and an undergrad degree as an Art and New Media Studies double major, both of which provide me with hands-on skills in the world of 3D modeling.
+After my master’s degree I took courses in UI/UX design, marketing, Figma and InDesign to further hone my skills.
+I have worked on contracts and branding such as social media advertisement for small content creators and logo designs for indie projects.
 I also have a passion for all forms of art including digital 2D work and animation, UI/UX, and traditional art.
-I have recently completed courses in UI/UX design to further hone my skills.
+In addition, I have been contracted to work on asset and character 3D models in the industry.

-I am currently employed with CAE as a Multimedia Technician.
-I produce high definition photo-realistic and photo-accurate 2D and 3D interactive media to be used in simulation and/or emulation scenarios and procedural tasks as part of aviation courseware and other design assignments.
-I thoroughly enjoy working for CAE.
 Previously, I was employed with Adsync Technologies, working on flight training simulation assets and models for government contracts such as the Federal Aviation Administration.
 I created photorealistic low-res models that accurately depicted airport buildings and vehicles which could efficiently run in simulations.
 This included studying satellite imagery and ground photos and then replicating the visuals for the simulations.
 It was an amazing experience being able to be an aid in training programs.
-Here, I worked with Maya and 3ds Max for modeling and Photoshop for creating photorealistic textures.
+Here, I worked with Maya and 3ds Max for modeling and Photoshop for creating photorealistic PBR materials and textures.
 Adsync has provided me with a great letter of recommendation.
-In addition, I have been contracted to work on asset and character 3D models in the industry.

 I graduated from the University of Central Florida's FIEA Program (Florida Interactive Entertainment Academy), completing my Master of Science in Interactive Entertainment with a concentration in 3D modeling.
 While there, I was part of the development of several games and interactive experiences such as two capstone projects: Drift Light, where I worked as a concept artist and creature modeler, and Malediction, in which I worked as a UI artist.
 Both of these games have been successfully published and are now available on Steam.
 We also created a VR experience called the Tale of Thomas Carnacki and Fantomah, in which I was the character lead.
 I worked with 3D modelers for character and creature assets and communicated with the art director of the project to keep the art style consistent.
 I also facilitated weekly meetings with character artists to check on progress of art in relation to the schedule.
 At FIEA, I also worked on an AR project with a licensed social worker to assist in creating a prototype game that helps children cope when dealing with trauma.
 I created appropriate 3D assets with the help of Dr. Madsen Thomas.
 I also worked on a grant project with Professor Dr. Hirumi, an Associate Professor of Instructional Technology at the University of Central Florida as the graphic artist synchronizing voiceovers and designing renderings of people, anatomy, and graphs that were implemented as tutorials in medical classes through the interPLAY instructional strategy.